Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Having diabetes puts you at higher risk for tooth and gum problems.
 So it’s very important to have your teeth cleaned and checked at your dentist’s office on a regular basis.
 At each dental visit, give your dentist a list of your current medicines and how much you take of each.

-How often: At least twice a year
+How often: Have a dental checkup at least twice a year.

 Dilated eye exam